pietrobraione/tardis/README.md

 ### Running TARDIS from the Docker environment

-Under the Docker environment we have provided a more convenient `tardis` script that is installed on the `PATH`.
+Under the Docker environment you can find a more convenient `tardis` script that is installed on the `PATH`.
 When invoked it runs java, passes to it the classpath and some of the indispensable options, and starts `tardis.Main`.
 This allows you to invoke TARDIS as follows:

     $ tardis <options>